Mobile Apps

 Deferred deep links can route users to content even if the app is not installed when the link is opened.
 The link will first redirect to the App Store or Play Store to download the app, and then take the user to the specific “deferred” content immediately after first launch.

 Contextual deep links have all the functionality of deferred deep links, plus much more.
-Contextual deep links store information about where a user wants to go, where the link was clicked, who originally shared the link, and an almost unlimited amount of custom data.
+They store information about where a user wants to go, where the link was clicked, who originally shared the link, and an almost unlimited amount of custom data.

 URI Scheme